34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 6 to 9

 Ferns are beautiful plants to include in a shade garden or partially shaded area of your landscape.
-This wood fern, also known as the river fern or southern maiden fern, is native to Texas and the southeastern United States.
+This wood fern (Thelypteris kunthii), also known as the river fern or southern maiden fern, is native to Texas and the southeastern United States.

-It can be found naturally occurring in rich moist soils in forests and along streams.
-In the home landscape, give it a shaded location with rich, moist, well-drained soil.
+It occurs naturally in rich, moist soils in forests and along streams.
+In the home landscape, give these Texas native plants a shaded location with rich, moist, well-drained soil.

 Wright’s Desert Honeysuckle